Even the best training and nutrition programme is not much help if you struggle to change your behaviour or bad habits.

 - William James, 1842-1910, Psychologist and Author

-Some people of course think that it is a load of rubbish, but for over 30 years some of the best athletes have used the technique.
+Some people of course think that it is a load of rubbish, but for over 30 years some of the best athletes in the world have used the technique.

 Many different people, from sportsmen and women, to musicians and other performers, use visualization today.
 Research as shown that this mental rehearsal is almost as effective as practicing physically, and that doing both – mental and physical practice – is more effective than either one alone.

 There is now a new mental imagery technique called “physiology visualization.”
-This no longer deals with the basic ‘looking at a film of yourself doing things’ metal image but actually trying to visualize the fat burning away inside your body or the muscles fibres growing as you lift the weight.
+This no longer deals with the basic ‘looking at a film of yourself doing things’ mental image, but actually trying to visualize the fat burning away inside your body, or the muscle fibres growing as you lift the weight.
 Is it possible that this method could actually give your subconscious instructions to change your body’s cells, organs and tissues?

-Sounds like science fiction, maybe but Dr. Carl Simonton, a physician and cancer researcher got his patients to imagine their powerful immune cells destroying their cancer cells.
-However we need to be very careful here.
+Sounds like science fiction, maybe, but Dr. Carl Simonton, a physician and cancer researcher got his patients to imagine their powerful immune cells destroying their cancer cells.
+However, we need to be very careful here.
 It would be dangerous to believe that just thinking of cancer cells being devoured by immune cells is the road to recovery.
-Thinking about it and it actually working requires one other thing-action.
+Thinking about it and it actually working requires one other thing - action.
 Something often missed out by the alternative therapists and ‘new agers’.
-But the fact the we do know that there is a mind and body link, just look at the existence of the placebo effect and that mental and emotional stress can contribute to disease, makes the concept an interesting one.
+But the fact that we know that there is a mind and body link, just look at the existence of the placebo effect and that mental and emotional stress can contribute to disease, makes the concept an interesting one.
 So much so that there is now a science dedicated to it called psycho-neuro-immunology.

-You see at the end of the day you are dealing with the greatest mental power of all, imagination, so you can visualize anything you want and you can embellish and exaggerate your imagery as much as you want.
-You could imagine you fat as lumps of coal and the exercise fuel than flames the fire that burns the coal.
+You see, at the end of the day you are dealing with the greatest mental power of all, imagination, so you can visualize anything you want and you can embellish and exaggerate your imagery as much as you want.
+You could imagine your fat as lumps of coal and the exercise the fire that burns the coal.